-Venezuela is a beautiful country that has Angels Falls, which is the highest water fall in the world.
-And the country is a natural habitant to diverse wild life.
+Venezuela is a beautiful country that has Angels Falls, which is the highest waterfall in the world.
+And the country is a natural habitat for diverse wildlife.
 The country has produced six Miss World winners.
-And Now it has largest oils reserves, and tops the rankings.
+And Now it has largest oils reserves and tops the rankings.

-On the other hand, economic growth of the country plummeted, and the local currency value is suffering with hyperinflation.
-It is struggling with sanction from United States of America, and European Union.
-A year ago, in December 2016, the president Nicolas Maduro tried to pull-off things the way India does by cancelling the largest denomination 100-bolivar.
+On the other hand, economic growth of the country plummeted, and the local currency value is suffering from hyperinflation.
+It is struggling with sanction from United States of America and European Union.
+A year ago, in December 2016, the president Nicolas Maduro tried to pull-off things the way India does by canceling the largest denomination 100-bolivar.
 But the plan failed without any use.

 Now a Cryptocurrency

-The president wants to sell a Cryptocurrency called petro.
-Each unit of petro would be backed by and pegged at the same price of one unit of Venezuelan oil.
-And a there will be a cration of total of 100 million petro tokens.
+The president wants to sell a Cryptocurrency called petrol.
+Each unit of petrol would be backed by and pegged at the same price of one unit of Venezuelan oil.
+And there will be a creation of a total of 100 million petro tokens.
 If you look at the price of a barrel of Venezuelan oil, which is around 59 USD, it would raise 6 Billion USD.
 Maduro said the new currency will be issued through online exchanges.
 And it will be sold for fiat currencies.
 Over a Million citizens enthusiastically registered through government’s portal for mining the new coin.
-But only to discover in later announcement that the Cryptocurrency will be a total pre-mine.
+But only to discover in a later announcement that the Cryptocurrency will be a total pre-mine.

 Is the petro a real Cryptocurrency?

-Strictly speaking it would be a Cryptocurrency.
-In general, a digital currency built on top of internet with the principles and the foundations of cryptography is nothing but a Cryptocurrency.
+Strictly speaking, it would be a Cryptocurrency.
+In general, a digital currency built on top of the internet with the principles and the foundations of cryptography is nothing but a Cryptocurrency.

 The U.S. Treasury Department has warned that buying or doing any transaction with the petro still violate the sanctions on Venezuela and the government does not support any US citizens in buying the new coin.